cronuspaas/cronusdocs/docs/cronusagent/app_deployed_by_agent.rst

-Deploy application by agent API
+Deploy Application
 =======================

+This guide describes how to deploy an application directly through agent REST API without cronusmaster

 **Requires:**